pce-uw-jscript400/w1-node-ecosystem/readme.md

 * **Your Answer:**

-No, because the package is installed as an npm module, and is in package.json file.
+No, because the package is installed as an npm module, and is in the `package.json` file.

 To require the package, in `index.js`, add:
 ```